 A lot of your challenges will be around resource management because you typically have, effectively, a dual role almost.
 You’ve got project work in the traditional sense, but you’ve also got operations and operational work – “keeping the lights on” – and, as you know, it’s typically the same teams that are involved in both of those types of projects.

 The art of a good CIO will be your ability to balance resources across both operations and ongoing projects.
 But it’s also about mastering prioritization and getting a good view of that prioritization of your projects across your portfolio.
 This is also important because you’ll have lots of key projects, but you’ll only have finite resources in which to deliver them.

 The strength of a PPM solution is that it empowers you to know with confidence which projects to do; when to do them; which ones to pause; and which ones to restart so they tally with your company’s business objectives.
 You’ll also gain from significant time savings around governance and the management and reporting of those projects.

 How Cora PPM can help the Chief Information Officer

-- Reporting: Dynamic set of reports, allowing you to analyze and report on data across the system, as well as cross-system report builder for when you need to bring data from multiple areas together.
+- A dynamic set of reports, allowing you to analyze and report on data across the system, as well as a cross-system report builder for when you need to bring data from multiple areas together.

-- Strategic Capacity Management: Easily understand requirements for the year ahead and maximize usage of global resource pools.
+- Easily understand requirements for the year ahead and maximize usage of global resource pools.